 4 ribs celery, peeled

 1 large bunch dill, fronds and stems

-3 pounds lean ground beef, turkey or bison (lamb will work perfectly too)
+3 pounds lean ground beef or turkey (ground lamb will work perfectly too)

-1 large head white cabbage, center cores discarded, sliced very thin (food processor)
+1 medium head white cabbage, center cores discarded, sliced very thin (food processor)

 6 cups canned crushed tomatoes